musabgelisgen/RushHour/README.md

 Rush Hour is your favorite game for having fun with friends.

-Rush Hour is an Open Source (Apache 2), Distributed game.
+Rush Hour is an Open Source (Apache 2) game.

 There already exists a game in reality, [but RushHour fills a gap, it is the ultimate version that could be played whenever you have your PC with you](#).

 Gameplay
 ------------
 Game has a single-player mode and a multiplayer mode.
-Tools included in the game are: 15 blocking cars and trucks, a car which you control, a playground which all the cars are placed on in different directions and play cards which grant you some special movement.
+Tools included in the game are: blocking cars, a car which you control, a playground which all the cars are placed on in different directions and play cards which grant you some special movement.
+In this version of the game, players are able to choose the map theme and the skin for their escape cars.

-In single-player mode, given a predefined map of cars and trucks, player will try to escape his car from a maze-like structure by moving the cars around.
-For our version of the game, we plan on limiting the time and the movement that the player has.
+In single-player mode, given a predefined map of cars, player will try to escape his car from a maze-like structure by moving the cars around.
+The less moves the players makes, the more stars they will gain per level.
+Multiplayer has two modes as PvP and PvE.

 In multi-player mode, two people race their cars to the finish line by blocking the opponent's way and opening his.
 The first one to get his car out of the platform wins the game.
 In this game mode, players also use cards which grant them special abilities like moving the platform for their own good or having the ability of moving their car by multiple times in a round.